All Visual Arts Majors are Required to:

 4. Enter outside contests, exhibitions, art auctions, or be published in print

 In addition to our quarterly shows, Visual Arts students are required to enter shows, exhibitions or contests outside of school.
 Students must attempt to share their work with the world by entering contests or shows in professional venues.
 You can also create work for a specific purpose or cause, using art for positive change.
 This requirement also helps students learn to follow directions (entry forms) and meet deadlines.
 Outside Opportunities are posted on this web site and announced in the VA studios.
 Class assignments do not count for this requirement.
 Students may also find opportunities at local galleries, restaurants or on line.
-Middle school students are required to enter two shows, exhibitions or contests per year.
-High School students are required to enter three per year.
 Students must provide a VA teacher with appropriate documentation of shows/contests entered with a copy of the artwork, entry form, flier or invitation.
 See teachers if you have a question about appropriate documentation.